jaimetur/PhotoMigrator/CONTRIBUTING.md

 - Support for Tags on Automatic Mode when target is Synology Photos or Immich Photos.
 - Support for Apple iCloud Photos.
 - Support for NextCloud Photos.
+- Create Unit Test and E2E Test Cases to check all features.
 - Improve Analysis and Filtering phase at the begining of Automatic Migration.

 ## 🧭 How to contribute